PlayFab/thundernetescontrib/README.md

 # thundernetescontrib

-This repository contains helpful apps and utilities for thundernetes.
+This repository contains helpful apps and utilities for [Thundernetes](https://github.com/playfab/thundernetes).